-In a champagne induced epiphany, my friend decided that it was time to end her single-hood and join a dating website.
-I listened in as she filled out the profile questionnaire, although mostly because she insisted on reading each question out loud.
-Having been one of the authors of Queendom’s “Matchscale” questionnaire (currently being used on some dating sites in different languages), I entertained myself by trying to map each question in my head to determine what it was trying to assess.
+In a champagne induced epiphany, my friend decided that it was time for her to join a dating website.
+I listened in as she filled out the customary personality questionnaire, mostly because she insisted on reading each question out loud.
+Having been one of the authors of Queendom’s “Matchscale” questionnaire (currently being used on some dating sites in different languages), I entertained myself by trying to map out each question in my head to determine what it was trying to assess.

 “Let me answer that for you,” I said.
 “Never.”